Orangexinlan/MechaCar_Statistical_Analysis/README.md

 There are multiple factors that MechaCar can use and perform analysis against the competetion: safety rating, cost, highway and city fuel efficienty, maintiance, horse power, seating capacity, PSI, ground clearence.

+1. Null Hypothesis: If the cost of the car cost is less than  CAD $15,000.00 the safety rating is average.
+Alternate Hypothesis: If the cost of the car is not less than CAD $15,000.00 the safety rating is above average.

-1. We can perform analysis on safety rating and cost.
+2. 1.
+We can perform analysis on safety rating and cost.
 Since these variable are very important and are highly considered by a consumer when buying a car, our test can justify the cost associated for the MechaCars

-2. Null Hypothesis: If the cost of the car cost is less than  CAD $15,000.00 the safety rating is average.
-Alternate Hypothesis: If the cost of the car is not less than CAD $15,000.00 the safety rating is above average.

 3. After setting up the null and alternate hypothesis, we can run test given we all the data required.
 If the test results in P value less than 0.05 we will conculde by saying we fail the null hypothesis, thus car prices less than CAD $15,000.00 does not have a safety rating of average.
 Whereas, on the other hand if t.test results in P value greater than 0.05 we can say car prices not less then CAD $15,000.00 have an above average safety rating.

 4. The dataset required to run satistical test:

-- The mean of both samples.
+- The varrince of both samples.
 - The standard deviation of both samples.
 - The median of both samples .
-- The varrince of both samples.
+- The mean of both samples.